 Another thing they can do, instead of coming and arresting you, saying you might be facing a mandatory minimum and telling the judge that you should be detained and not be able to get out, sometimes they'll agree to:

 - a property bond, or

 - some other way that you can get out of custody.

 If that occurs, then you're almost guaranteed of getting out.
 It will ultimately be up to the judge, and of course, the probation department will weigh in.

-They'll give a report to the judge and make a suggestion to the judge.
-But if the prosecutor and your defense attorney are obviously saying you should get out, there's a good change the judge is going to let you out.
+They'll report to the judge and suggest to the judge.
+But if the prosecutor and your defense attorney are saying you should get out, there's a good chance the judge will let you out.

 How Long Does the Child Porn Investigation Take?